V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubutuku /mbutuku : birth

-– lubwu : fall, ruin
+– lubwu : fall, downfall, ruin, collapse

 – ludedemo : coincidence, concordance, equality / trembling, quivering, tremor, shaking